Regardless of what application type you are going to profile, the workflow is always the same and consists of:

 If you select a run configuration of some other type, this will disable the profiling controls on the toolbar.

-To select a profiling configuration
+Create a custom profiling configuration

 In the opened Profiling Configurations window, click to add a new profiling configuration.